 Green Residential: Houston’s Real Estate Leader

 Home is where the heart is.
-As cliche as that sounds, the sentiment continues to ring true.
+As cliche as those sounds, the sentiment continues to ring true.
 And at Green Residential, we believe every homeowner should have the opportunity to live in their home as long as possible.